-Mr. Venkataramanan, the Managing Trustee of the Sir Dorabji Tata Trust, is responsible for the management and oversight of all Tata Trusts.
-He has over 20 years of experience in finance, business support and strategy.
+Mr. Venkataramanan has over 20 years of experience in finance, business support and strategy.
+As the former Managing Trustee of the Sir Dorabji Tata Trust, he was responsible for the management and oversight of all Tata Trusts.
 He was the Executive Assistant to Mr. Ratan Tata, the former Chairman of the Tata Group.
-Before joining the Tata Group, he has served as the Head of Business Support at the Qatar Foundation (a non-profit based in Doha), worked with Videsh Sanchar Nigam Ltd., Mumbai (VSNL), and the Gujarat State Finance Corporation.
+Before joining the Tata Group, he served as the Head of Business Support at the Qatar Foundation (a non-profit based in Doha), worked with Videsh Sanchar Nigam Ltd., Mumbai (VSNL), and the Gujarat State Finance Corporation.
 Mr. Venkataramanan holds an MBA degree from the Sri Satya Sai University, Law degree from Mumbai University, as well as an Advance Management Program (AMP) degree from the Harvard Business School.
 He is a Board Member of Air Asia India Pvt.
 Ltd., as well as a trustee of several Tata Trusts and Foundations which support various social and environmental causes.

 Former Vice Chairman, CEO & MD, Tata Consultancy Services